HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Packages required but not available:
-      'mlr3pipelines', 'mlr3learners', 'missForest', 'missMDA', 'VIM'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespaces in Imports field not imported from:
+      ‘glmnet’ ‘mlr3learners’
+      All declared Imports should be used.
+    ```

+*   checking LazyData ...
+NOTE
+    ```
+      'LazyData' is specified without a 'data' directory
     ```

 # nfl4th